Well, should we flex or extend in lotus posture?

 When you flex your foot, you are increasing the amount of tension in the gastrocnemius, not by contracting it, but by lengthening it.
 When the foot flexes the Achilles tendon is lengthened and this changes the tension in it as well as the rest of the muscle that is attached to that tendon, namely the gastrocnemius.
 The deeper of the two calf muscles (soleus) is also lengthened, however, its proximal end doesn’t cross the knee joint.

 What change does this tension have on the knee?
 Well, it’s possible that if the knee is rotated, flexing the foot and changing the tension could help undo some of that rotation.
-No one ever refers to Gastrocnemius as a rotator of the knee, hardly.
-However, I could imagine it undoing some rotation in these positions since the attachments and the tissues would put equal pressure onto both sides of the knee.
+No one ever refers to gastrocnemius as a rotator of the knee.
+However, I could imagine it undoing some rotation in these positions since the attachments and the tissues would put equal pressure on both sides of the knee.

 While I’m sitting at the computer I placed my right ankle across my left thigh just above my knee.
 I relaxed my right leg and my toes were pointing slightly down toward the floor.
 This by itself suggests that there is some external rotation going on at the knee joint.
 I then flexed my foot and sure enough my foot quite naturally wanted to be more parallel with the floor.